-22. Dumping Margin
+25. Dumping Margin

-22.1 The Act defines "dumping margin" in relation to a product to mean "the amount by which its normal value exceeds its export price".
+25.1 The Act defines "dumping margin" in relation to a product to mean "the amount by which its normal value exceeds its export price".
 In terms of Section 14(1) of the Act the Commission shall determine individual dumping margin for each known exporter or producer of an investigated product.
-As no Chinese exporter/producer of the investigated product has provided requisite information in this investigation, therefore, no individual dumping margin is determined in this preliminary determination and a single dumping margin is determined for all exporters/producers of the investigated product in this preliminary determination
+As no Chinese exporter/producer of the investigated product has provided requisite information in this investigation, therefore, no individual dumping margin is determined in this final determination and a single dumping margin is determined for all exporters/producers of the investigated product in this final determination

-22.2 Section 12 of the Act provides three methods for fair comparison of normal value and export price in order to establish dumping margin.
-The Commission has established dumping margin by comparing normal value with export price at ex-factory level.
+25.2 Section 12 of the Act provides three methods for fair comparison of normal value and export price in order to establish dumping margin.
+The Commission has established dumping margin by comparing constructed (on cost to make and sell) normal value with weighted average export price at ex-factory level.

-22.3 Taking into account all requirements set out above, the dumping margins have been determined as follows.
+25.3 Taking into account all requirements set out above, the dumping margins have been determined as follows.